JohnW876/gift-shack/TESTING.md

 * I manually entered blog posts and comments in Django admin and verified the blog app was working by rendering the posts and comments in the browser.
 * After submitting a valid form in the comments section, I approved the comments in Django admin and verified that they displayed under their appropriate blog article in the browser.

+**Testing Contact form email**
+* After successfully rendering the contact template in the browser I submitted a valid form to verify if it would send the test email to the terminal.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.